mechagic/mechagic.github.io/src/creations/oc_wiki.md

 ---

+### Sacred Rupture
+My main thingy!
+I've got it all planned out in my head but I'm not revealing all the chess pieces involved in this yet, just know that it exists

+---

 ### Narraverse
 A bunch of OCs I have in a roleplay universe with other people where a bunch of lore is going on